Dynamic modelling and evaluation of preclinical trials in acute leukaemia

-We show that the exponential growth model outperforms the logistic growth model in the evaluation of various simulated scenarios in a simulation study, especially for small sample sizes.
+We show in a simulation study that the exponential and logistic growth models perform similarly well in the evaluation of various simulated scenarios.
+For small sample sizes and in the presence of a weak or absent effect, the exponential growth model yields more stable parameter estimation.
 A paired $t$-test for late output measurements can compete with the population growth models in detecting modification effects, at least for this specific allocation of measurement times of the considered type of experiments and for a sufficiently large sample size.
 For experimental data of gene modification experiments, the growth models and the paired $t$-test for late measurement times yield similar evaluation results.
-Nonetheless, the exponential growth model provides a more informative approach to analyse underlying dynamics and its parameters can be more reliably inferred than those of the logistic growth model.
+Nonetheless, the growth models provide a more informative approach to analyse underlying dynamics, as they explicitly account for the temporal structure of the data and allow mechanistic interpretation of biologically meaningful parameters.

-This article is organised as follows: Section~\ref{sec:dynamic_models} introduces the exponential and the logistic growth model as well as the observable model.
-In Section~\ref{sec:statistics}, we delineate statistical methods, such as maximum likelihood estimation and profile likelihoods, and we define two notions of parameter identifiability.
-We examine structural identifiability of the growth models, introduce evaluation methods and compare the evaluation performance of the growth models with paired $t$-tests for simulated scenarios in Section~\ref{sec:results_simulation}.
-In Section~\ref{sec:results}, we analyse a series of CRISPR-Cas9 knockout experiments in PDX models of acute leukaemia.
-A discussion and conclusion follows in Section~\ref{sec:discussion}.